Pearlridge Square

 No analysis available

-I looked for direct statements such as "fireworks view," "watch fireworks from the lanai," or "see fireworks from your unit."
-The remarks describe ocean, city, Pearl Harbor, golf course, and mountain views, but nothing about Friday night fireworks being visible from the building.
-That means this feature is not supported.
+I looked for direct statements about seeing Friday night fireworks from the unit, lanai, or building.
+The remarks discuss ocean, mountain, golf course, city, Pearl Harbor, and sunset views, but nothing about fireworks views.

 No analysis available